 (Disclaimer) This is my way of breaking things down, i.e. simplifying-.
 Just so you know, there’s a lot more research, resources and creative ideas out there.
 But I’m sharing the ideas that I think will help ANY teacher integrate creative movement in their lessons and support the music standards.

-CONNECT TO A LEARNING GOAL- Where movement supports aiding learning and/or learning the standard in the lesson.
+Through a LEARNING GOAL- Where movement supports aiding learning and/or learning the standard in the lesson.

-CONNECT TO A NEED- Where movement provides a brain break, or is being presented as a standalone activity that may have a separate learning goal but is not the same as the lesson.
+To a NEED- Where movement provides a brain break, or is being presented as a standalone activity that may have a separate learning goal but is not the same as the lesson.

-CONNECT THROUGH EXPRESSION- Where movement is free and supports a broader idea in the lesson.
+Through EXPRESSION- Where movement is free and supports a broader idea in the lesson.

 SO NOW WHAT?